 The goal of CU-Boulder this Halloween and every day is to create a safe and welcoming environment for everyone.

 CU-Boulder values freedom of expression and creativity both in and outside of the classroom.
 The CU community also values inclusiveness, respect and sensitivity.
 While everyone has the freedom to be expressive, we also encourage you to celebrate that you are a part of a vibrant, diverse CU community that strives toward respecting others.

 This post is intended to serve as a reminder, a suggestion, a call to action — to you or to your friends and family — be critical of what is packaged and sold in stores as “costumes”, think about your costume choices — who and what you are choosing to represent.
 What images and stereotypes might you be reinforcing and therefore underwriting in some ways?
 As always, I invite and encourage you to keep asking questions, keep having conversations, and keep thinking critically and justly.

-I will end with one more image from the “We’re a Culture, Not a Costume” campaign that’s holding particular weight for me at the end of this week, as we continue to see examples of a violent disregard and devaluation of young black and brown bodies.
+We continue to see examples of a violent disregard and devaluation of young black and brown bodies.
 While it may be difficult to see the connections, I assure you that there are real, deep and often covert ties between the images and messages that we produce and consume through our participatory popular culture–including what we choose to dress up as or pretend to be for Halloween–and how young people’s bodies and minds are represented in the dominant narratives that flow through our schools, our streets, our neighborhoods, and the Internet.